 Historic Artifacts

-Black Creek also hosts a number of permanent historical exhibits at its McNair Gallery.
+The Village also hosts a number of permanent historical exhibits at its McNair Gallery.

-The Black Creek collection began in 1954 with a donation from Mr. and Mrs. Percy Snider of 70 pioneer tools dating from the early to mid-19th century.
+The collection began in 1954 with a donation from Mr. and Mrs. Percy Snider of 70 pioneer tools dating from the early to mid-19th century.
 From that modest beginning it has grown to include approximately 50,000 artifacts, from nearly 3,000 different donors.

 Originally focused on agricultural items, the collection has expanded to encompass archival materials, domestic artifacts, books, fine art, furniture, machinery, textiles and tools.
 Many have a close association with the history of Toronto and York Region.